George Sterling: Truth (first version)

 Sterling wrote Truth, a verse drama telling a fantasy set in the imaginary medieval city of Vae, in 1921 and 1922.
-Chicago-based Bookfellows published Truth in 1923.
-Half a century later literary historian Thomas E. Benediktsson ranked Truth as "one of Sterling's finest works."
+Chicago-based Order of Bookfellows published Truth in 1923.
+Half a century later literary historian Thomas E. Benediktsson ranked Truth as "one of Sterling's finest works".

 Sterling's two poems "The Fog-Sea" and "The Young Witch – 1698" were both selected to appear in The Best Poems of 1923.

+The Thief of Bagdad

 Sterling began 1924 in Hollywood, working on a project for movie star Douglas Fairbanks, who produced his own movies.
 In those days movies were silent, so words spoken by characters were conveyed to audiences by titles on the screen.
 Fairbanks was producing and starring in the spectacular action-fantasy The Thief of Bagdad, and wanted Sterling to write more than 200 titles for the three-hour film.
 "I get $25. a day [about $750 a day in today's dollars] and my fare to and from S.F.
-Not bad for a poor poet," crowed Sterling.
-"I have luncheon 'on the lot' daily with Fairbanks and his wife (Mary Pickford)," then the world's most popular movie actress.
+Not bad for a poor poet", crowed Sterling.
+"I have luncheon 'on the lot' daily with Fairbanks and his wife (Mary Pickford)", then the world's most popular movie actress.
 Sterling also signed a contract with Fairbanks' company to create a book of songs about The Thief of Bagdad, to be sold in movie theaters showing the movie.
 Sterling wrote lyrics (telling a newspaper reporter "the public likes them mushy") and composer Mortimer Wilson wrote music, but no songbooks were printed.

 Afterwards Sterling returned to work on the Book Club of California's poetry anthology.
-Among other tasks, he wrote an introduction, "From One Foothill," his defense of what he loved about poetry.
+Among other tasks, he wrote an introduction, "From One Foothill", his defense of what he loved about poetry.

 In 1924, fourteen Sterling poems were published in eleven national magazines.
 In addition, his poems were published in dozens of newspapers.
 That year Sterling's poem "The Flight" was named best narrative poem of the past year by Lyric West magazine, which awarded Sterling a cash prize of $100 (about $3,000 in today's money).

 In 1925, the Book Club of California published Continent's End: An Anthology of Contemporary California Poets, which Sterling had edited with Genevieve Taggard and James Rorty.
 Thirty-three years later, historian David Magee wrote: "Continent's End is a real contribution to California literature.
 It represents the best of the younger poets of the day, such as Robinson Jeffers, who might not otherwise have found a hearing for their poems."
 That year Sterling became poetry editor, book reviewer, and columnist for the magazine Overland Monthly.
 He used his position to promote several younger poets, beginning his first monthly column by praising Jeffers and Clark Ashton Smith.